QubitProducts/cherrytree/docs/api.md

 If you have some error handling middleware - you most likely want to check for these two special errors, because they're normal to the functioning of the router, it's common to perform redirects.

-## HistoryLocation
+## BrowserLocation

 Cherrytree can be configured to use differet implementations of libraries that manage browser's URL/history.
-By default, Cherrytree will use a very versatile implementation - `cherrytree/lib/locations/history` which supports `pushState` and `hashChange` based URL management with graceful fallback of `pushState` -> `hashChange` -> `polling` depending on browser's capabilities.
+By default, Cherrytree will use a very versatile implementation - `cherrytree/lib/locations/browser` which supports `pushState` and `hashChange` based URL management with graceful fallback of `pushState` -> `hashChange` -> `polling` depending on browser's capabilities.

-Configure HistoryLocation by passing options directly to the router.
+Configure BrowserLocation by passing options directly to the router.

 ```js
 var router = cherrytree({